-We can arrange a full day of touring for prospective clients interested in touring the local battlefields.
+We are still here and can arrange a full day of touring for prospective clients interested in touring the local battlefields.
 We are no longer subject to COVID19 regulations, but you may wear your mask if you want to.
-I am a registered Kwazulu-Natal provincial guide and military historian, who does battlefield tours to all major sites of the three wars that were fought in this province.
+I am a registered Kwazulu-Natal Level 4 provincial guide and military historian, who can do battlefield tours to all major sites of the three wars that were fought in this province.
 I was born in the Republic of Namibia, but I am a South African citizen as well today.

-I have a B.A. degree in Military History, an Honorary B.A. in International Politics, and two Masters Degrees, among others, and specializes in the Anglo-Zulu War of 1879, the First War of Independence of 1881 (sometimes also called the First Boer War, or the Transvaal Rebellion) and the Anglo-Boer War of 1899-1902.
+I have a B.A. degree in Military History, and a B.A.
+Honores in International Politics, and two Masters degrees, among others, and specializes in the Anglo-Zulu War of 1879 and the Anglo-Boer War of 1899-1902.

 My flagship tour is a two-day tour to what we use to call the Big Three, but we have added the Battle of Talana now.
 (The Battle of Blood River, Battle of Talana, Battle of Isandlwana and the Battle of Rorke’s Drift.)
 I am an independent guide who freelances for all accommodation establishments in the district.

-I also do tours to the site of the Battle of Spioenkop and its integrated sites (Mount Alice and Spearman’s Camp), the Siege Museum of Ladysmith, the Battle of Wagon Hill and Caesar’s Camp (also known as Platrand), Colenso, Blaauwkrantz, the Churchill Capture site and the site of the Battle of Majuba.
+I also do tours to the site of the Battle of Spioenkop and its integrated sites (Mount Alice and Spearman’s Camp), the Siege Museum of Ladysmith, the Battle of Wagon Hill and Caesar’s Camp (also known as Platrand), Colenso, Blaauwkrantz and the Churchill Capture site.

 I am a former member of the Namibian Police, the Second South African Infantry Battalion Group, a free lance journalist and writer and have traveled extensively in Europe and South Africa.
 I obtained a Flemish-language postgraduate diploma in European and International Law at the Free University of Belgium, in Brussels, where I stayed and worked for a little over a year.